 What Are Some Key Trello Sessions I Might Have Missed?

-One of the main keynotes presented on Day 1 was by our VP of Product, Erika Trautman, who talked about how Atlassian Open Work Management provides teams with the best tools, practices, and templates that keep company-wide teamwork flowing.
+One of the main keynotes presented on Day 1 was by our VP of Product, Erika Trautman, who talked about how Atlassian's Open Work Management products provide teams with the best tools, practices, and templates that keep company-wide teamwork flowing.
 Erika also highlights several scenarios and use cases of Fortune 500 and enterprise-scaled teams using Trello, including Space Force.

 In addition to Erika’s keynote, we had several Trello team members present in breakout sessions at Team '22 on a variety of topics, including: